JaimeCarcamoSepulveda/gringoChileno/README.md

 # gringoChileno
-A much needed translator for a U.S. citizen living in Chile
+A translator for a U.S. National living or visiting Chile

-includes conversion of:
+Written in HTML,CSS, and JS this website's focus is on translating metrics, measurements, weather, and even currency for a U.S. national to is visiting Chile.
+It enables you to graps and calculate dollar cost in Chilean pesos, weather from Celcius to farenheit, clothes size, shoe size, gallons to liters, and more.

+conversions include:

 -feet to meters
 -miles to kilometers